 4. Oil Massage!
 "Yeah yeah, Monica B. You and your oil massages."
 Dude, but since time change is a vata change and we calm vata directly through the skin, now is a perfect time not to slack on oil massages.
 Plus your skin will feel like a baby!
 Trust me.

 5. Water.
 Drink plenty of it — not too cold and no ice (vata-imbalancing).
 You might be drawn to choosing extra coffee or stimulants to keep your peeky eyes awake since you got up early, but try not to have any more (if any) than you normally would.
 Choose extra water since water flows...it will help you go with the flow

 6. Normal bed time.
 It's only been one day since the time change, so you might still look at the clock at 10:00 p.m. and think, "Pah, it's really only 9:00...I can stay up for another hour."
 No, it's really 10:00 p.m. ;) So get your lil' booty to sleep on time so you can wake up in the dark easier (hehe).

 If you adhere to these things for 3-5 days in a row, you won't even notice the time change, I promise.

-Hint: You can use these same tips for air travel!
+Tip: You can use these same tips for air travel and jet lag!